Compliance

 Responses to medications, supplements, and treatments vary widely among individuals.
 Studies, references, and patient-experience information cited on the site describe averages or general trends and are not predictions of how a specific person will respond.
 Side effects, contraindications, drug interactions, and clinical outcomes can differ based on dose, duration, comorbidities, genetics, lifestyle, and other factors.

-Consult a licensed clinician
+Consult a board certified licensed medical doctor

 FDA status of compounded medications

 Some programs available through the platform may involve compounded medications.
-Compounded medications are prepared by a licensed pharmacy to meet the needs of a specific patient based on a clinician's prescription.
+Compounded medications are prepared by a licensed pharmacy to meet the needs of a specific patient based on a physician's prescription.
 Compounded medications are not approved by the U.S. Food and Drug Administration (FDA) in the same way as commercially manufactured medications.
 The FDA does not verify the safety, effectiveness, or quality of compounded products before they are dispensed.

 Off-label use

-A clinician may, in their professional judgment, prescribe an FDA-approved medication for a use, dose, route of administration, or population that is not listed in the FDA-approved labeling.
+A physician may, in their professional judgment, prescribe an FDA-approved medication for a use, dose, route of administration, or population that is not listed in the FDA-approved labeling.
 This is commonly referred to as "off-label" use.
 Off-label prescribing is a legal and common practice in the United States and is permitted when supported by clinical judgment and applicable standards of care.

 Off-label use is not the same as a use that has been proven safe and effective by the FDA for that indication.
-The clinician will discuss expectations, risks, and alternatives with you when off-label use is part of a recommended plan.
+The physician will discuss expectations, risks, and alternatives with you when off-label use is part of a recommended plan.

 Where a product is described in general educational terms, that description is not a representation that the product is appropriate, available, or legal for any specific person.
-Eligibility, clinical appropriateness, and program acceptance are determined as part of the intake and clinician-review process for each individual.
+Eligibility, clinical appropriateness, and program acceptance are determined as part of the intake and physician-review process for each individual.

 No emergency or crisis services